Suits guide for dummies: why you need to get into Suits right now

 Young college drop-out and massive stoner Mike Ross (Patrick J. Adams) develops a bromance with his legal mentor – the walking ego and senior-partner Harvey Specter (Gabriel Macht) – and proves himself to be the smartest lawyer in the building, despite never actually having gone to law school.

-Be up-to-date when Meghan gets written out of the show
+Be up-to-date with how Megan is written out of the show

 Those clever Suits writers predicted wedding bells for Harry and Meghan before the rest of the world, and so had some time to plan how to convincingly write her out of the show – rather than just have her disappear down a manhole or under a bus at the last minute.

-No one yet knows how it’s going to happen for poor old Rachel / Meghan.
+We know what happens to poor old Rachel / Meghan, but we don't want to spoil it for you.
 Will it be death?
 Will she emigrate?
 Will love carry her away?
 Perhaps the writers will leave the door open for her to come back if this whole Princess thing doesn’t work out?

 Watch Suits and become that nauseatingly smug friend entertaining the room who, on the 19th May, is filled with insights into Markle’s performance as an actress.
 (Practice with us now.
 Sip your pimms and say: ’mmm, quite pretty, but you know she really was terribly wooden in Suits.’)
 We can see the quiet nods of approval from here.